Sidon/Sidon.github.io/_posts/2016-9-24-regression-week2.md

 variable), indicating that this model accounts for about 36% of the variability we see in response variable, life.

+For see the code,  [click here](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/bregession-w2-2.ipynb).

 ### <a name = "plot">graph

 ![plot](/images/joinplot1.png)

-See the entire code for this week  [here](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/bregession-w2-2.ipynb).
+See the entire code for this week,  [here](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/bregession-w2-2.ipynb).